commonhaus/foundation/bylaws/3-cf-council.md

     - Approval by at least two-thirds of the total voting members of the CFC or the EGC at a meeting with at least two-thirds of voting members present.
     - Approval by two-thirds of all voting members acting [through written consent](#electronic-participation-and-decision-making).

-*Definition of Voting Members*:
+**Definition of Voting Members**:

 - For the CFC: All current voting Councilors.
 - For the EGC: All voting Councilors and project representatives.

-#### Matters approved by Supermajority Vote of the EGC and CFC
+### Matters approved by Supermajority Vote of the EGC

 - Amending the Articles of Incorporation or the Bylaws.
 - Changing the size of the CFC.
 - Modifying the rights of membership.
-- Approving a proposed merger or dissolution.
+- Final approval of a proposed merger or dissolution.
+- Suspending or revoking a project's membership.

-#### Matters approved by Supermajority Vote of the CFC
+### Matters approved by Supermajority Vote of the CFC

 - Suspending or revoking an individual's membership.
 - Hiring or terminating the Executive Director.
-- Approving a proposed merger or dissolution.
+- Draft proposal for merger or dissolution.

 Relevant Florida Statute(s):